mozilla/multi-account-containers/docs/metrics.md

 ### Valid data should be enforced on the server side:

-* The `breakage` field MUST be either an empty string or one of "layout", "images", "video", "buttons", "other"

 All Mozilla data is kept by default for 180 days and in accordance with our privacy policies.